Calibrating the Confidence of Large Language Models by Eliciting Fidelity: Experiments

 In this paper, we adopt $10$ equal-size bins to calculate $\mathrm{ECE}_{10}$, $\mathrm{IPR}_{10}$ and $\mathrm{CE}_{10}$.
 We also report the accuracy on these benchmarks to measure whether calibration reduces the accuracy.

 \paragraph{Baselines.} We compared our approach with different baselines for eliciting the confidence of language model.
-The \textbf{Verb} method involves prompting the model to output a floating-point number between 0 and 1 to represent its confidence immediately after providing an answer\cite{tian-etal-2023-just, lin2022teaching}.
+First, we reproduced the \textbf{Verb} and \textbf{Ling} method proposed by~\citet{tian-etal-2023-just}.
+The \textbf{Verb} method involves prompting the model to output a floating-point number between 0 and 1 to represent its confidence immediately after providing an answer~\cite{tian-etal-2023-just, lin2022teaching}.
 The \textbf{Ling} method entails having the language model express its confidence level in natural language~\cite{tian-etal-2023-just}.
 Since commercial models like \texttt{ChatGPT} do not provide per-token logits, we employed a sampling technique to estimate the probability of token generation, referred to as the \textbf{Sampled} method.
 Unless otherwise specified, the Sampled method involves sampling 10 times.
 For open-source models like \texttt{LLaMA2-Chat}, we directly use the probability of token generation as the measure of the language model's confidence, which we refer to as the \textbf{Token} method.
+We also compare the \textbf{Conformal} Prediction Baseline proposed by~\citet{kumar2023conformal} with our UF calibration in Appendix~\ref{sec: comparewithconformal}.
 All the prompt templates we use are shown in Appendix~\ref{sec: prompt}.